spring-media/aws-lambda-router/README.md

 Lambdas can be triggered by S3 events.
 The router now supports these events.
 With the router it is very easy and flexible to connect a lambda to different s3 sources (different buckets).
-The following possibilities are available:
+The following configurations are available:

-- bucketName: By specifying a fixed _bucketName_ all s3 events with this bucket name are forwarded to a certain action.
+- bucketName: By specifying a fixed _bucketName_ all s3 records with this bucket name are forwarded to a certain action.
 Instead of a fixed bucket a _RegExp_ is also possible.
 - eventName: By configuring the [S3 event name](https://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html#supported-notification-event-types) the routing can be further restricted.
 A _RegExp_ is also possible here.
 - objectKeyPrefix: fixed string as an prefix of an object key (but not an RegExp).
 Is useful if you want to organize your bucket in subfolder.

 A combination of bucketName, eventName and objectKeyPrefix is possible.
-If no _bucketName_, _eventName_ and _objectKeyPrefix_ is configured, all s3 events are forwarded to the action.
+If no _bucketName_, _eventName_ and _objectKeyPrefix_ is configured, all records of s3 events are forwarded to the action.

-The action method will be called with the [S3Event Structure](https://docs.aws.amazon.com/AmazonS3/latest/dev/notification-content-structure.html)
+The action method will be called with the records of the [S3Event Structure](https://docs.aws.amazon.com/AmazonS3/latest/dev/notification-content-structure.html)

 The following examples demonstrates the most use cases: